10 Cooking Techniques Everyone Needs to Know

 What it is

-Knowing when and how to season food throughout cooking.
+Knowing when and how to season food throughout the cooking process.
+This is very important when you’re making our Israeli Hummus (Dizengoff-Style)

 Why it matters